xelaj/mtproto/README.md

 }
 ```

+Not so hard, huh?
 But there is even easier way to send request, which is included in TL API specification:

 ```go
 func main() {